Iseul-park/Iseul-Park/README.md

 #### About me

 - 😊 Full Stack Developer
-- 🏣 I’m currently learning Computer Programming in ALgonquin College.
+- 🏣 I’m currently learning Computer Programming in Algonquin College.
 - 🙋 I’m looking for a Co-op job position for Fall season.
 - 📧 How to reach me: shannon.iseul.p@gmail.com
 - 🌎 LinkedIn: www.linkedin.com/in/iseulpark